viacheslavpleshkov/laravel-wordsmith/readme.md

 1. Set your algolia credentials in your `.env` file
 1. Set your pusher credentials in your `.env` file
 1. Run this command `php artisan key:generate`
-1. Run this command `php artisan config:cache`1.
-Run this command `composer install`
+1. Run this command `php artisan config:cache`
 1. Run this command `php artisan migration`
 1. Run this command `php artisan db:seed`
 1. Run this command `yarn install`